 If people don’t want to read your emails, they’re going to find a way to unsubscribe.
 Don’t make it more difficult than it needs to be by hiding the button somewhere.

 Likewise, you want to make it as easy as possible for people to subscribe to your list.
-Make sure there’s plenty of opportunities on your site for people to hand over their juicy details.
+Make sure there are plenty of opportunities on your site for people to hand over their juicy details.

 Use software like Hubspot to create different lists based on the information you have about your contacts.